What Is a Prepaid Virtual Credit Card, Is It Safe To Use, and How Do You Get One?

 According to Statista, in 2018, over 60% of online transactions were made by using either a debit or credit card.
-With the rising popularity of online payment, the need for a higher level of security has followed.
+With the rising popularity of online payment, the need for a higher level of security has emerged as one of the major issues.
 Identity thefts and unauthorized charges have become rather common.
-It comes as no surprise that people want an extra layer of protection when making online payments or leaving their credit card info online for any other reason.
+It comes as no surprise that people want an extra layer of protection when making online payments or providing their credit card info online for any other reason.

-Luckily, there’s a solution to this problem, so if you don’t trust the online world with your sensitive information, it’s time to start using virtual credit cards.
+Luckily, there’s a rather simple solution to this problem.
+If you want to protect your sensitive information while shopping online, it’s time to start using virtual credit cards.
 If you want a separate card for online purchases that you use by transferring money from your bank account, you should look into prepaid virtual credit cards.

 - You need to have some funds on your new prepaid virtual card to be able to make payments